Degenerate parabolic stochastic partial differential equations: Quasilinear case: Appendix: Generalized It o's formula

-where $W$ is the cylindrical Wiener process defined in Section \ref{sec:notation}.
-In the present context, the result is applied in the derivation of the kinetic formulation in Subsection \ref{subsec:formulation} as well as in the proof of a priori $L^p(\mt^N)$-estimates in Proposition \ref{prop:energy2}.
+In this section, we establish a generalized It\^o formula for weak solutions of a very general class of SPDEs of the form where $W$ is the cylindrical Wiener process defined in Section~\ref{secnotation}.
+Similar ideas were already used in \cite{fellah}.
+In the present context, the result is applied in the derivation of the kinetic formulation in Section~\ref{subsecformulation} as well as in the proof of a priori $L^p(\mathbb{T}^N)$-estimates in Proposition~\ref{propenergy2}.
 The result reads as follows.